 Separate legislation to protect the spectacular cliff dwellings of southwestern Colorado moved through Congress simultaneously, resulting in the creation of Mesa Verde National Park three weeks later.
-Thereafter, the Antiquities Act was widely used to reserve such cultural features-and natural features as well.
+Thereafter the Antiquities Act was widely used to reserve such cultural features-and natural features as well.
 Roosevelt proclaimed 18 national monuments before leaving office in March 1909, 12 of which fell in the latter category.
-The first monument was Devils Tower in northeastern Wyoming, a massive 867-foot stone shaft of volcanic origin, proclaimed September 24, 1906.
-The next three followed that December: El Morro, New Mexico, site of prehistoric petroglyphs and historic inscriptions left by Spanish explorers and American pioneers; Montezuma Castle, Arizona, a well-preserved cliff dwelling; and Petrified Forest, Arizona.
+The first was Devils Tower in northeastern Wyoming, a massive stone shaft of volcanic origin, proclaimed September 24, 1906.
+The next three monuments followed that December: El Morro in New Mexico, site of prehistoric petroglyphs and historic inscriptions left by Spanish explorers and American pioneers; Montezuma Castle in Arizona, a well-preserved cliff dwelling; and Petrified Forest in Arizona.

-National monuments were proclaimed on lands administered by the Agriculture and War departments as well as Interior.
-Proclamations before 1933 entailed no change of administration; a monument reserved under Agriculture or War would customarily remain there unless Congress made it a national park.
+National monuments were proclaimed on lands administered by the Agriculture and War departments as well as Interior, Proclamations before 1933 entailed no change of administration; a monument reserved under Agriculture or War would normally remain there unless Congress later made it or included it in a national park.
 In 1908, broadly construing the Antiquities Act's provision for "objects of scientific interest," Roosevelt proclaimed part of Arizona's Grand Canyon a national monument.
 Because the monument lay within a national forest, the Agriculture Department's Forest Service retained jurisdiction until 1919, when Congress established a larger Grand Canyon National Park in its place and assigned management responsibility to Interior's National Park Service.
-Similarly, Lassen Peak and Cinder Cone national monuments in California, proclaimed in 1907 under Forest Service jurisdiction, were transferred to Interior in 1916 when Lassen Volcanic National Park was established and encompassed them.
+Similarly, Lassen Peak and Cinder Cone national monuments in California, proclaimed in 1907 under Forest Service jurisdiction, moved to Interior in 1916 when Lassen Volcanic National Park was established and encompassed both areas.